Kreyno93/capstone-deham22-v2/README.md

-# ᵀ Capstone: Basic AWS Infrastructure with Terraform
+# Capstone: Basic AWS Infrastructure with Terraform

 This project uses **Terraform** to deploy a simple yet foundational AWS infrastructure that includes: